-The following lemma is an adaptation of Lemma 3.3, and applies to both the ReLU and smooth activation cases.
-It shows that, if the minimum eigenvalue of the NTG matrix is bounded away from 0, gradient flow converges to a global minimum at a linear rate.
+The following lemma is an adaptation of Lemma 3.3 of \cite{Du2019}, and applies to both the ReLU and smooth activation cases.
+It shows that, if the minimum eigenvalue of the NTG matrix is bounded away from 0, gradient flow converges to a global minimum exponentially fast.
 Recall that $\by=(y_1,\ldots,y_n)^\top \in \mathbb{R}^n$.